Dr. Nathaniel Treister, President

-Dr. Sankar is an associate surgeon at the Division of Oral Medicine Clinic and Dentistry at Brigham and Women's Hospital.
+Dr. Sankar is an associate professor, division director for Oral Medicine, and program director for the Oral Medicine residency at Tufts School of Dental Medicine.
 She is a diplomate of the American Board of Oral Medicine.
-She received her DMD from the University of Medicine and Dentistry of New Jersey, earned her Certificate in Oral Medicine from the National Institutes of Health (NIH)/ National Institute of Dental and Craniofacial Research (NIDCR), Bethesda, Maryland, received her Masters in Health Science degree from Duke University and is a Fellow of the Royal College of Surgeons of Edinburgh.
+She received her DMD from the University of Medicine and Dentistry of New Jersey, earned her Certificate in Oral Medicine from the National Institutes of Health (NIH)/ National Institute of Dental and Craniofacial Research (NIDCR), Bethesda, Maryland, received her Master’s in Health Science degree from Duke University and is a Fellow of the Royal College of Surgeons of Edinburgh.
+Her clinical and research interests are in the field of salivary gland dysfunction, Sjogren’s disease, oral manifestations of systemic disease, and management of oral mucosal diseases and oral complications of cancer therapy.
+Dr. Sankar is an Associate Editor in the Oral Medicine Section of the OOOO journal, Treasurer of the Sjogren’s Foundation.

 Dr. Ikeda is an associate surgeon in the Division of Oral Medicine and Dentistry at Brigham and Women’s Hospital and serves as the clinical director of the Division.
 He is a diplomate of the American Board of Oral Medicine.
 He received his DDS from Tokyo Dental College, his Certificate in Pediatric Dentistry from the Kanagawa Children’s Medical Center, his Certificates in GPR and Oral Medicine from the Carolinas Medical Center, and his Master of Public Health from the University of North Carolina at Chapel Hill.
 Dr. Ikeda is a diplomat of the American Board of Oral Medicine and holds Fellowship in the Royal College of Surgeons at Edinburgh.
 He maintains an Oral Medicine practice at Brigham and Women’s Hospital.
 His clinical and research interests are the management of oral mucosal diseases, orofacial pain, pediatric Oral Medicine, oral manifestations of systemic diseases, drug-induced oral complications, and oral care for oncology patients.